Vaccines offer parents some control of their children’s health!

 Today, parents can employ the power of vaccines to control their children’s exposure to polio, chickenpox, rubella and almost a dozen other ravaging infections of childhood.

-The Parents PACK Program at CHOP is here to help.
+The Parents PACK Program at Children's Hospital of Philadelphia (CHOP) is here to help.
 Stay abreast of vaccine information and choose health for your family.

 Download Our Free Vaccine App

 The Vaccine Education Center (VEC) created an app called Vaccines on the Go: What You Should Know so busy parents can access accurate vaccine information wherever and whenever they need it.

 "Just the Vax” is the Vaccine Education Center’s trivia game.
 As part of the Parents PACK program, the vaccine trivia game offers a fun way to learn about vaccines.